Schavcovsky/Movies/README.md

 4. Build and run the app in your preferred simulator or device.

 ## ⚠️ Disclaimer
 **On the first run it will take some time (around 15secs) to retrieve the bearer token from Firebase RemoteConfig.
-After that the movies will automatically appear and you can dismiss the alert message**
+After that the movies will automatically appear and you can dismiss the alert message.**

 ## 📄 License
 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.